brooklynrail/brooklynrail-platform/content/people/almine-rech.md

 ---
-name: Almine Rech
+name: Almine Rech-Picasso
 first_name: Almine
-last_name: Rech
+last_name: Rech-Picasso
-short_bio: "**Almine Rech** opened a gallery with an associate in the Marais in Paris in November 1989.
+short_bio: "**Almine Rech-Picasso** opened a gallery with an associate in the Marais in Paris in November 1989.
 Five years later, Almine Rech opened her own gallery in a new space in Paris.
 Almine Rech now has galleries in major cities including Brussels, London, New York, and Shanghai.
 The gallery’s programming is not tied to one formal aspect or to a specific medium, but to the singularity of the artwork and the artistic commitment of the artist.
 Almine